ishaqkhan28/ishaqkhan28/README.md

 # 🌟 Welcome to My GitHub Profile! 💻

 Hi there!
-I'm a **Full-Stack Web Developer** with a passion for creating innovative, user-centric web applications.
+I'm a **Web Developer** with a passion for creating innovative, user-centric web applications.
 I combine creativity and technical expertise to bring ideas to life.
 Dive in to explore my world of code and design! 🚀

 ---

 ## 🖋️ About Me
-✨ **Name**: Afifa Khan <br/>
+✨ **Name**: Ishaq Khan <br/>
-✨ **Role**: Full-Stack Web Developer
+✨ **Role**: Web Developer
 ✨ **Current Focus**: Exploring **Artificial Intelligence**

 ---